Tualatin Basin Beaver Strategy

 The Tualatin Basin Beaver Strategy will focus on education and outreach, maximizing resources and efficient technical response to beaver activity, and developing a long-term proactive management strategy in which beavers and people can benefit from one another.
 We hope to bring all participating organizations and agencies in the basin together to respond in coordination when instances of flooding, erosion, or browse occur.

-Several tools for beaver management and coexistence strategies can be found on the Tree For All “Living With Beavers” website.
-More resources are coming soon and will be launched with the upcoming Watershed Navigator project.
-Stay tuned for updates!
+Several tools for beaver management and coexistence strategies can be found on our “Living With Beavers” page.

 If you have any questions or concerns about beavers on your property, please contact the watershed council staff directly.